tierdev/docs/content/concepts/usage.md

 When usage puts an org beyond the last tier in their plan for that feature, they go into an "overage" state.

-Overages are not billed, but they _are_ recorded.
+Overages are not billed, but they _are_ reported.

-If a feature isn't delivered, you can `tier.record()` with a negative number to roll it back.
+If a feature isn't delivered, you can `tier.report()` with a negative number to roll it back.

 ## Timing